HuantWang/PROM/AE.md

 $ conda activate thread
 ``````

-Then, go to the root directory of our tool:
+Then, go to the directory of our tool:

 ```
 # Move the project to the target directory